 Adoptive families sign a contract stating they will return the Beardie to our organization if they can no longer care for them.
 We don’t want any of our foundlings to be without a home the second time around.

 Beardie Rescue is totally supported by donations.
 The BCCA National Specialty also donates a portion of the proceeds from its annual auction.
+The BCCA Charitable Trust makes annual donations to Rescue; donatons to the Trust are tax-deductible and may be earmarked for Rescue.
 The monies from our Memorial Program, in memory of own special Beardies, also go to Rescue.
 Adoptive families are asked to make a donation as well, so that we can continue our program.

 The Guidelines for BCCA Rescue are here.